Hunter Safety Education

 REGISTRATION

-Pre-registration is required unless otherwise noted.
+Registration is required unless otherwise noted.
 Click "Register Now" to view and register for a "Hunting" class.

 COURSE INFORMATION

 Students complete an approved online hunter safety course and then attend a field day course taught in-person with certified volunteer instructors.
-The online portion of the course requires students to complete online units, quizes and a test.
+The online portion of the course requires students to complete online units, quizzes and a test.
 Upon completion of the online course, the student is awarded a field day voucher.

 Students must present the field day voucher at the in-person field day course they registered for.
-Students will reinforce their online learning through hands-on firearm handling, demonstrations, and practical excercises.
+Students will reinforce their online learning through hands-on firearm handling, demonstrations, and practical exercises.
 Most courses include a visit from an Illinois Conservation Police Officer to discuss Illinois hunting regulations.
-Students passing the 50-question multiple choice test (80% passing score) and displaying the neccessary maturity to hunt independently will receive an Illinois hunter safety education certificate.
+Students passing the 50-question multiple choice test (80% passing score) and displaying the necessary maturity to hunt independently will receive an Illinois hunter safety education certificate.

 COURSE LENGTH